savila/HALOGEN/examples/README.md

 Fitting
 -------

-This routine optimises the physical parameters in charge of the linear bias (alpha) and velocity bias (f_vel).
+This routine optimises the parameters which control the linear bias (alpha) and velocity bias (f_vel).

 For running ``fit`` you should have run ``2LPT`` first or have a snapshot ready to input to this routine.